 Killing the alimony tax deduction raises only about $8 billion over 10 years

 According to the House, abolishing the alimony deduction would not be a large revenue generator.
-Killing the alimony tax deduction raises only about $8 billion over 10 years.
+By killing the alimony tax deduction, the alimony tax bill raises only about $8 billion over 10 years.
 That is because the tax increase on payors is offset by a tax decrease for recipients.
 For them, alimony income would no longer be taxable.

 This wrinkle could have a significant impact on divorce settlements.
 For many payors, saving taxes on alimony payments is the one pain relief that comes with making the payments.
 According to John Fiske, a prominent mediator and family law attorney, “Alimony is the greatest tax deduction ever.”
 Without the deduction, payors will find it much more expensive and more difficult to agree to pay.